bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

 zooms to 100% magnification.
 Right clicking again or pressing Ctrl + 0 zooms out again.
 Holding down the middle mouse button (scroll wheel) and moving the mouse forward or backwards allows continuous zooming.
 The current zoom level can be displayed as an overlay.
 This overlay is toggled with the Z key.
+The background colour can be set to any arbitrary colour.
+Hit Ctrl + B for blakc, Ctrl + W for white, Ctrl + G for a dark grey and Ctrl + C for bringing up a colour picker to set a custom colour.

 The view can also be rotated.
 Please keep in mind that the image is never altered.
 The rotation only changes the way it is viewed.
 To reset the rotation, hit Shift + ESC.
+If EXIF-based rotation is enabled, the program rotates images automatically based on the EXIF information.

 Some of the image's EXIF data can be displayed as an overlay.
 This overlay can be toggled with the I key.